Thomas de Zengotita

-His most recent book, Postmodern Theory and Progressive Politics: Toward New Humanism was published by Palgrave Macmillan in 2018.
-He is presently at work on a book called Toward a New Foundation for Human Rights: a Phenomenological Approach which is due out in 2020 from Stanford University Press.
+His second book, Postmodern Theory and Progressive Politics: Toward New Humanism, was published by Palgrave Macmillan in 2018.
+He was last at work on a book called Toward a New Foundation for Human Rights: a Phenomenological Approach.

 De Zengotita graduated from Columbia University in 1973 and received his Ph.D. in 1992.
 At college, he was roommates with the paleontologist, Niles Eldredge, who proposed the theory of punctuated equilibrium in 1972, in Carman Hall.